Interview with Wendie Howland, MN RN-BC CRRN CCM CNLCP LNCC

 There's a big difference between a nursing specialty certification and a certificate granted by an educational program.
 Certification is a credential earned by someone who has experience in a field.
 This requires education hours to learn about the field and its competencies at a high level.
 The certification examination is administered by a legally separate entity from the specialty nursing organization.
 Prerequisites to sit the examination are typically active and unrestricted RN licensure, several years in practice in the field (not just being an RN), and often, submission of a written work product.

 Recertification (usually required every three to five years) generally requires evidence of continuing education in the field, research publication, teaching, and/or other work that shows the person holding the credential is remaining current.
-The American Nurses Credentialing Center (ANCC) offers certification in a wide variety of RN practice, nurse practitioner, and clinical nurse specialist areas.
+The American Nurses Credentialing Center (ANCC) offers certification in a wide variety of RN practices, nurse practitioner, and clinical nurse specialist areas.
 The Accreditation Board for Specialty Nursing Certification (ABSNC) peer-reviews nursing specialty organizations and approves their certification examinations after reviewing their methodology, role delineation studies that define the specialty practice for which the examination applies, and other qualities.